Pseudoephedrine: Chemistry

+Pseudoephedrine, also known structurally as (1S,2S)-α,N-dimethyl-β-hydroxyphenethylamine or as (1S,2S)-N-methyl-β-hydroxyamphetamine, is a substituted phenethylamine, amphetamine, and β-hydroxyamphetamine derivative.
+It is a diastereomer of ephedrine.

+Pseudoephedrine is a small-molecule compound with the molecular formula C10H15NO and a molecular weight of 165.23 g/mol.
+It has an experimental log P of 0.89, while its predicted log P values range from 0.9 to 1.32.
+The compound is relatively lipophilic, but is also more hydrophilic than other amphetamines.
+The lipophilicity of amphetamines is closely related to their brain permeability.
+For comparison to pseudoephedrine, the experimental log P of methamphetamine is 2.1, of amphetamine is 1.8, of ephedrine is 1.1, of phenylpropanolamine is 0.7, of phenylephrine is -0.3, and of norepinephrine is -1.2.
+Methamphetamine has high brain permeability, whereas phenylephrine and norepinephrine are peripherally selective drugs.
+The optimal log P for brain permeation and central activity is about 2.1 (range 1.5–2.7).

-Pseudoephedrine is a diastereomer of ephedrine and is readily reduced into methamphetamine or oxidized into methcathinone.
+Pseudoephedrine is readily reduced into methamphetamine or oxidized into methcathinone.

 Nomenclatures

 The dextrorotary (+)- or d- enantiomer is (1S,2S)-pseudoephedrine, whereas the levorotating (−)- or l- form is (1R,2R)-pseudoephedrine.

-In the outdated d/l system (+)-pseudoephedrine is also referred to as l-pseudoephedrine and (−)-pseudoephedrine as d-pseudoephedrine (in the Fisher projection then the phenyl ring is drawn at bottom).
+In the outdated d/l system (+)-pseudoephedrine is also referred to as l-pseudoephedrine and (−)-pseudoephedrine as d-pseudoephedrine (in the Fischer projection then the phenyl ring is drawn at bottom).

 Often the d/l system (with small caps) and the d/l system (with lower-case) are confused.
 The result is that the dextrorotary d-pseudoephedrine is wrongly named d-pseudoephedrine and the levorotary l-ephedrine (the diastereomer) wrongly l-ephedrine.

 The IUPAC names of the two enantiomers are (1S,2S)- respectively (1R,2R)-2-methylamino-1-phenylpropan-1-ol.
 Synonyms for both are psi-ephedrine and threo-ephedrine.